Ukrainian Soviet Socialist Republic: Final years of Soviet rule

-Urbanization
+Demographics

 Microdistricts, such as this one in Mykolaiv, became common sights throughout the Ukrainian SSR's cities.

+Between 1959 and 1989 Soviet Ukraine's population increased by 9,6 million, reaching the number of 51,7 million people.
+This made Ukraine Europe's sixth most populated country after Russia, Germany, Italy, Great Britain and France.
+However, the population growth gradually slowed down, and was to a large degree contributed to by migration from other parts of the USSR.
+Decreasing birth rates and increasing mortality were combined with an increase in average life expectancy, which led to the aging of population.
+Starting from late 1960s, rural areas of Ukraine started experiencing depopulation.
+The ethnic composition of Ukrainian SSR changed with time, with the percentage of ethnic Ukrainians decreasing amid simultaneous increase in the number of ethnic Russians.
+Immigration played a significant role in this process.
+This contributed to Russification, especially in eastern and southern parts of the country.
+Nevertheless, even Ukrainians who adopted Russian as main language tended to preserve their Ukrainian identity.

 Urbanisation in post-Stalin Ukraine grew quickly; in 1959, only 25 cities in Ukraine had populations over one hundred thousand, by 1979 the number had grown to 49.
 During the same period, the growth of cities with a population over one million increased from one to five; Kiev alone nearly doubled its population, from 1.1 million in 1959 to 2.1 million in 1979.
 This proved a turning point in Ukrainian society: for the first time in Ukraine's history, the majority of ethnic Ukrainians lived in urban areas; 53 percent of the ethnic Ukrainian population did so in 1979.
 The majority worked in the non-agricultural sector, in 1970 31 percent of Ukrainians engaged in agriculture, in contrast, 63 percent of Ukrainians were industrial workers and white-collar staff.
 In 1959, 37 percent of Ukrainians lived in urban areas, in 1989 the proportion had increased to 60 percent.
+During the same period, the share of rural inhabitants decreased from half of the population to one-third.